blagojce95/ml_project2/README.md

     ├── results                         # Prediction files for submission on CrowdAI ├── Baseline_models.ipynb           # Jupyter notebook used for training and testing the baseline models ├── README.md                       # README file
-    ├── run.py                          # Script for running the optimal model, and creating a file with final predictions ├── train_CNN.py                    # Script for training the CNN model ├── train_CNN_LSTM.py               # Script for training the CNN-LSTM model ├── train_LSTM.py                   # Script for training the LSTM model
+    ├── run.py                          # Script for running the final model, and creating a file with final predictions ├── train_CNN.py                    # Script for training the CNN model ├── train_CNN_LSTM.py               # Script for training the CNN-LSTM model ├── train_LSTM.py                   # Script for training the LSTM model